chembl/chembl_webresource_client/README.rst

       res = target.filter(target_synonym__icontains=gene_name)

 3. Having a list of molecules ChEMBL IDs in a CSV file, produce another CSV file that maps every compound ID into a list of uniprot accession numbers and save the mapping into output csv file.
+Note the use of the ``only`` operator allowing to specify which fields should be included in the results, making critical API queries faster.

    ::